Adopted by the Board of the Foundation on 4 June 2020.

 - representing the Foundation vis-à-vis external counterparties in ongoing matters

-- continuously informing the Board and investment delegation, and also the Foundation’s auditors, about activities in the asset management.
+- continuously informing the Board and investment committee, and also the Foundation’s auditors, about activities in the asset management.

-The investment delegation may assign its mandate wholly or partly to asset managers.
+The investment committee may assign its mandate wholly or partly to asset managers.

-Besides the above provisions on responsibilities, the Investment Director’s mandate includes, between investment delegation meetings:
+Besides the above provisions on responsibilities, the Investment Director’s mandate includes, between investment committee meetings:

 - buying or selling shares up to a net total of SEK 50 million in major companies listed on the Nordic stock exchanges; ‘major’ means having a market value exceeding SEK 5 billion